Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 To ensure a fair comparison with existing zero-shot action recognition (ZSAR) methods, we adopted Shift-GCN \cite{ShiftGCN} and ST-GCN \cite{STGCN} as skeleton encoders for the SynSE \cite{SynSE}/PURLS \cite{PURLS} and SMIE \cite{SMIE} settings, respectively.
 Furthermore, we utilized the same text prompts and text encoder from CLIP \cite{CLIP, openclip} as prior works to maintain consistency in semantic representations.
+Unless otherwise specified, the best and second-best results in all tables are highlighted in bold and underlined, respectively.